BraindeadBZH/godot_card_engine/README.md

 * Creating, modifying and deleting containers
 * Containers layouting as a grid or along a path
 * Fine tuning containers layout with linear/symmetric interpolation or random position, scale and rotation
-* Basic card visualization
+* Container transition animation (card re-order, card added, card removed)
+* Container event animation (idle, focused)
+* Animation editor

 ## What is not implemented

+* Additional containers animations
-* Containers animation
+* Card modifiers
-* Containers event handling
-* More advanced card visualization
 * Other features to be defined...